sircam-html/teamwork/README.md

 ## Landing page
-- Web profile for an small website management staff.
+- Web profile for a small website management staff.